project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/12-judith-d-schwartz-what-is-possible-with-soil.md

 ---
-title: 12 Judith D Schwartz, what is possible with soil?
+title: 12 Judith D Schwartz What Is Possible With Soil
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2017-05-29)